blay/minimal-mistakes/_posts/2016-03-26-the-anthropological-study-of-infrastructure.md

 Latour, B. (1992).
 Where are the missing masses?
 The sociology of a few mundane artifacts. *Shaping Technology/building Society: Studies in Sociotechnical Change*, 225–258.

+Latour, B. (1993).
+We have never been modern.
+Cambridge, Mass.: Harvard University Press.

 Mattelart, A. (2000). *Networking the World, 1794-2000*.
 U of Minnesota Press.

 Serres, M. (2007).
 The parasite.
 Baltimore: Johns Hopkins University Press.